mongoid/mongoid-scroll/RELEASING.md

 Releasing Mongoid::Scroll
 =========================

 There're no particular rules about when to release mongoid-scroll.
-Release bug fixes frequenty, features not so frequently and breaking API changes rarely.
+Release bug fixes frequently, features not so frequently and breaking API changes rarely.

 ### Release